telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/server-filtering.md

 ---
-title: Filter Events Between Start and End of Current View on Server
+title: Filter Events on Server between Start and End of Current View
-page_title: Filter Events Between Start and End of Current View on Server | Kendo UI Scheduler
+page_title: Filter Events on Server between Start and End of Current View | Kendo UI Scheduler
-description: "Learn how to filter events between start and end of the current view on the server with Kendo UI Scheduler."
+description: "Learn how to filter events between start and end of the current view on the server in the Kendo UI Scheduler."
 slug: howto_server_filtering
 ---

-# Server Filtering
+# Filter Events on Server between Start and End of Current View

-This article illustrates how to filter events between start and end of the current view on the server with Kendo UI Scheduler.
-To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/scheduler-server-filtering), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).
+To see the example on how to filter events on the server between the start and end of the current view in a Kendo UI Scheduler, refer to [this project](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/scheduler-server-filtering).
+It is available in the [Kendo UI GitHub repository with code samples on the UI for ASP.NET MVC](https://github.com/telerik/kendo-examples-asp-net-mvc).

 ## See Also

-Other articles and how-to examples on Kendo UI Scheduler:
+Other articles and how-to examples on the Kendo UI Scheduler:

 * [Scheduler JavaScript API Reference](/api/javascript/ui/scheduler)
 * [How to Add Controls to Custom Editor]({% slug howto_add_controlsto_custom_event_editor_scheduler %})